 Assistant Referee Signals- The Complete Guide

-During a game, when the soccer ball goes out of play near to where the assistant is standing, he/she must then make a signal to tell the players as well as the main referee which direction the throw-in should go (which team takes the throw).
+During a game, when the soccer ball goes out of play near where the assistant is standing, they must then signal to the players and the main referee which direction the throw-in should go (which team takes the throw).

 When the soccer ball goes out of play when the assistant is not near it, and it is clear which team will get the ball, the assistant will make a direct signal to show both players and the referee which way the throw-in will go.

-If the soccer ball goes out of play and the assistant is far from where it crossed the line, however, the ball still looks like it is in play or if there is any doubt in the assistant’s mind, he/she has to raise their flag to tell the main referee that it ball is out, look at the main referee and then follow the referee’s signal.
+Suppose the soccer ball goes out of play, and the assistant is far from where it crossed the line.
+In that case, the ball still looks like it is in play, or if there is any doubt in the assistant’s mind, they have to raise their flag to tell the main referee that the ball is out, look at the main referee and then follow the referee’s signal.

 Goal Kick